Music Publishing vs Distribution (Full Breakdown)

 The role of music publishers

-Music publishers are people who have licenses for copyrighted use of a particular music works.
+Music publishers are people who have licenses for the copyrighted use of a particular music work.

 Publishers were in charge of putting songs on paper, getting them into stores, and paying the authors who had made the songs.